Maruti Suzuki e-Vitara flagged off by PM Modi in Gujarat

 This comes only now because the country’s electricity cost is one of the cheapest around the world, making it a positive destination for EVs.

-“India’s electricity price per is much lower at ₹7-8 per kilowatt.
-Indian electricity prices are one-third of that in Japan.
+“India’s electricity price is much lower at ₹7-8 per kilowatt.
+Indian electricity prices are one-third of those in Japan.
 For customers, the running cost of EVs is much cheaper than normal ICE cars,” Hisashi Takeuchi, the managing director and CEO of Maruti Suzuki, told Fortune India earlier this year.

 This comes days after PM Modi pointed out during a public address that India’s automobile exports have grown from around ₹50,000 crore annually in 2014 to ₹1.2 lakh crore last year.